gmonarque/lighthouse/README.md

 ## What it does

 - Indexes torrents published on Nostr (NIP-35 / Kind 2003 events)
+- Publish torrents to Nostr relays (import from .torrent file or manual entry)
 - Filter what is indexed based on tags
 - Web of Trust filtering - only see content from people you trust
 - Torznab API for seamless *arr apps integration